avniproject/avni-website/src/pages/case-studies/mahapeconet-use-of-avni-in-covid-relief.md

 The **RISE Infinity Foundation** and **YUVA** has accelerated the Co-MARG project through Avni App and MIS and  it has helped everyone create wide visibility of work._

 _Working with Avni MIS is so encouraging for volunteers too and it’s effective format captures all work details.
-In 3 words , AVNI MIS has been **versatile , impactful and qualitative.**
+In 3 words , Avni MIS has been **versatile , impactful and qualitative.**
 Thank you._